yireo/yireo-slides/slides/yireo/is_pwa-studio_moving_m2_forwards.md

 # Is PWA Studio moving Magento 2 forward?

 ---
+# PWA
+- Progressive Web Apps
+- Tools
+	- Serviceworker
+	- Manifest file
+	- Skeleton HTML to load JavaScript as quickly as possible (app shell)

+---
 # PWA Studio
 ~ Headless toolbox created by Magento
-~ Using React, Redux, Apollo Client, GraphQL
+~ SPA using React, Redux, Apollo Client, GraphQL
 ~ Consisting of Venia, Peregrine, UPWARD and Buildpack ~ PWA Studio 7 is out with extensibility
 ~ It is ready to build projects with